Freedisch/api-boilerplateV1/README.md

 ## A fully functional EXAMPLE project written in Typescript showing how to create a REST API, with an authentification service and Unit-test

-This project is an example that was built along with a Youtube series showing how to use Prisma.
 Every part of this project is sample code which shows how to do the following:

 - Create a custom with server with Typescript using Express
 - Create a single REST API that preform CRUD operations on the differents models.